The generalized Pareto process; with a view towards application and simulation: Pareto processes

 is called the spectral measure. \end{defi}

-Some easy consequences of Theorem \ref{W_theor}.\emph{3.} are the following.
+Some easy consequences of Theorem \ref{Wtheor}(3) are the following.
 The process $W$ is stationary if and only if $V$ is stationary.
-Independence at any two points $s_1,s_2\in S$, i.e. $W(s_1)$ and $W(s_2)$ being independent, is not possible.
-Complete dependence is equivalent to $V\equiv \omega_0$ a.s.
+Independence at any two points $s_1,s_2\in S$, that is, $W(s_1)$ and $W(s_2)$ being independent, is not possible.
+Complete dependence is equivalent to $V\equiv\omega_0$ a.s.
 We shall come back to some of these issues.